nabeelp/CoPilotChallenges/challenges/12 - Learning a new Language - Ruby/README.md

 #### Instructions:

-1. Open your preferred Ruby IDE or text editor.
+1. Open Visual Studio Code, if not already open.
 2. Create a new Ruby file named `learning_ruby.rb`.
 3. Use GitHub Copilot to assist you in generating code snippets for the specified tasks.
 4. Focus on completing the tasks listed below using Ruby syntax.